-- 18. The Risk Table below sets out the risks that LST has identified in relation to continuation of study and the mitigating actions; as stated above, each risk has been allocated an 'Impact' and 'Likelihood' rating. - 19.
-Should any of the risks in the Risk Table crystalise, such that the continuation and quality of study for LST students is negatively impacted, then the arrangements set out at 12 above will be invoked. - 20.
-A review of the Risk Table was undertaken in January 2022:
+- 16. The Risk Table below sets out the risks that LST has identified in relation to continuation of study, and the mitigating actions that have been or would be applied to address such risks.
+As stated above, each risk has been allocated an 'Impact' and 'Likelihood' rating. - 17.
+Should any of the risks in the Risk Table crystalise, such that the continuation and quality of study for LST students is negatively impacted, then the arrangements set out at 12 above will be invoked. - 18.
+A review of the Risk Table was undertaken in January 2024: